Chapter 12. Connecting to HTTP and HTTPS endpoints

 - In the Description field, optionally enter any information that is helpful to know about this connection.

-- In the upper right, click Create to see that the connection you created is now available.
+- Click Save to see that the connection you created is now available.
 If you entered the example name, you would see that HTTPS My Company Sales appears as a connection that you can choose to add to an integration.

 You can add an HTTP or HTTPS connection to any number of integrations.

-- Click the HTTP or HTTPS connection that you want to add to the integration.
+- Click the HTTP or HTTPS connection that you want to add to the flow.

 Select the action that you want the connection to perform: